tramel-woodard/react-16.9-starter/README.md

 ```

 ### Installing backwards compatibility packages to your application
-Not all modern JavaScript methods are readily available on all browsers and devices.
+Not all modern JavaScript methods are rendered properly on older browsers and devices.
 Because of this, we will need to install a couple of Babel packages.

 Babel is a **JavaScript compiler** that allows ECMAScript 2015+ code to a backwards compatible version of JavaScript that can be consumed by both modern and older browsers.